luttje/filament-user-attributes/README.md

     php artisan filament-user-attributes:install
     ```

-3. Add the `HasUserAttributes` trait to one or more models you want to have custom user attributes on.
+3. Add the `HasUserAttributesContract` interface and `HasUserAttributes` trait to one or more models you want to have custom user attributes on.

     ```php
     use Luttje\FilamentUserAttributes\Traits\HasUserAttributes;
+    use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesContract;

-    class Product extends Model
+    class Product extends Model implements HasUserAttributesContract
     {
         use HasUserAttributes;
     }